 In some cases, a connector might have all of these stages, and in other cases a connector might have just a few of them.
-For more information about the experience of a specific connector, visit the documentation available for the connector.
+For more information about the experience of a specific connector, go to the documentation available for the specific connector.

 Most connectors initially require at least one parameter to initialize a connection to the data source.
-For example, the SQL Server connector requires at least the hostname to establish a connection to a SQL Server.
+For example, the SQL Server connector requires at least the host name to establish a connection to the SQL Server database.

-In comparison, when trying to connect to an Excel file, Power Query requires the user to find the file they want to connect to by using the file path.
+In comparison, when trying to connect to an Excel file, Power Query requires that you use the file path to find the file you want to connect to.

 Some connectors don't require you to enter any parameters at all.
 These are called singleton connectors and will only have one data source path available per environment.
 Some examples are Adobe Analytics, MailChimp, and Google Analytics.

-Every single connection that is made in Power Query has to be authenticated.
+Every single connection that's made in Power Query has to be authenticated.
 The authentication methods vary from connector to connector, and some connectors might offer multiple methods of authentication.

 The currently available methods of authentication for Power Query are:

-- Anonymous—Commonly used when connecting to a data source that doesn't require user authentication, such as a web page, a file available over public HTTP, and so on.
+- Anonymous: Commonly used when connecting to a data source that doesn't require user authentication, such as a webpage or a file available over public HTTP.

-- Basic—Accepts a username and password to be sent in base64 encoding.
+- Basic: A username and password sent in base64 encoding are accepted for authentication.

-- API Key—Accepts a single API Key for authentication.
+- API Key: A single API key is accepted for authentication.

-- Organizational account / Microsoft Account—Also known as OAuth 2.0.
+- Organizational account or Microsoft account: This method is also known as OAuth 2.0.

-For example, the available authentication methods for the Azure SQL Server connector are Windows, Database, and Microsoft account.
+For example, the available authentication methods for the SQL Server database connector are Windows, Database, and Microsoft account.

 3. Data preview

-The goal of this data preview stage is to provide you with a user-friendly way to preview and select your data.
+The goal of the data preview stage is to provide you with a user-friendly way to preview and select your data.

-Depending on the connector that you're using, you can get one of two available experiences:
+Depending on the connector that you're using, you can preview data by using either: